intltechventures/Consulting.Project.Tools/Tips/Tips_Productivity.md

 ## Naming Conventions
-Establishing consistent naming convetions helps improve productivity by decreasing the time it takes to find something.
+- Establishing consistent naming conventions helps improve productivity by decreasing the time it takes to find something.
+- Consistent naming conventions also help in discovery and promoting the potential for reuse of to be found in existing artifacts.

 - Establish a consistent pattern for how dates should be written.